-Hear from Laura Boon speaking about her work at the Lloyd's Register Foundation International Conference in 2019.
-She considers how relevant or irrelevant maritime heritage is percieved to be in our modern day lives.
+Laura Boon spoke about her work at the Lloyd's Register Foundation International Conference in 2019.
+She considered how relevant or irrelevant maritime heritage is percieved to be in our modern day lives.
 By considering the idea of shifting baseline syndrome, whereby we base our idea of change on our own life-time experiences, Laura explores a fisheries case study on population change and notes how we need to look back beyond our own lifetimes to gain a full understanding of change.
-In relation to the National Maritime Museum she notes that it has thousands of potential data sets just waiting to be made accessible by the public so that they can be fully explored and used to inform current day thinking.
-Laura also talks about the changes in technology from sail to wide-spread use of fossil fuels, and how the shipping industry can work to overcome environmental challenges by learning from previous technologies, such as hybrids and flettnor rottors.
+In relation to the National Maritime Museum she noted that it has thousands of potential data sets just waiting to be made accessible by the public so that they can be fully explored and used to inform current day thinking.
+Laura also talked about the changes in technology from sail to wide-spread use of fossil fuels, and how the shipping industry can work to overcome environmental challenges by learning from previous technologies, such as hybrids and flettnor rottors.